Asparkam - instructions for use. Overdose of asparkam is fatal

 • improves myocardial muscle contraction.

-This mechanism of action of the drug is due to the composition of the drug.
-The presence of potassium in the composition of the drug provides nerve endings with the necessary impulses, stimulates the work of the heart, enhances the supply of oxygen to the cells of the myocardium, thereby improving its functionality.
+This mechanism of action of the drug occurs due to the composition of the drug.
+The presence of potassium in the composition of the medicine provides the nerve endings with the necessary impulses, stimulates the heart, increases the supply of oxygen to the myocardial cells, which improves its functionality.
 Magnesium, which is also the basis of the drug, is responsible for the energy balance of the body, normalizes the balance of electrolytes, stimulates membrane permeability, and takes part in cell division.

 Indications for use

-According to the instructions for use, Asparkam is recommended to be taken in case of pathologies that disrupt the activity of the cardiovascular system.
-Taking medication can be carried out in a medical or preventive purposes...
-Many doctors do not recommend using the drug for children and pregnant women, but as practice shows, in a number of exceptions and only when urgent need taking the medicine is possible.
+According to the instructions for use, Asparkam is recommended to be taken for pathologies that impair the activity of the cardiovascular system.
+The medication can be taken in therapeutic or for preventive purposes.
+Many doctors do not recommend using the drug for children and pregnant women, but as practice shows, there are a number of exceptions and only when emergency taking medication is possible.

 For adults

-Among the main indications for the use of Asparkam, the following diseases and conditions can be distinguished:
+Among the main indications for the use of Asparkam are the following diseases and conditions:

 • angina pectoris;